Start an Application

-- Theatre educator applicants also will participate in the performance and/or technical auditions.
+- Theatre educator applicants must also participate in the performance and/or technical auditions.

-- Helpful tip – If your high school has student email accounts, we recommend that students use their personal email address instead of their high school email so that colleges/universities can more easily contact the students after the school year.
+- Helpful tip – We recommend that students use their personal email address instead of their high school email so that colleges/universities can more easily contact the students after the school year.
 (Shortly after graduation, school districts often delete the graduating student email accounts.)

 For technical questions, please visit the Acceptd Help Desk.